Sarmatae685/OnePlus-8-Pro-Custom-ROM-Installation-Guide/README.md

 Then in recovery press "Reboot system now"

+> [!NOTE]
+> Sorry for garbage quality, at that step I hadn't any other phone nearby, so I took a photo on a Laptop WebCam 😂

 <div align="center">
   <img src="images/Additional%20packages%20asking.jpg" alt="Additional packages asking.jpg" width="65%"/>
   <img src="images/Install%20completed%20Reboot%20to%20system.jpg" alt="Install completed Reboot to system.jpg" width="65%"/>